parryc/thevoid/templates/leflan/language_lithuanian.md

 One may find the order reversed (but the meaning the same), when the 2nd noun is a quantity, such as in <ex>_stiklinė sulčių_ ⧸ a glass of juice</ex>.

+When compound nouns are paired with adjectives, the adjective comes before the paired nouns.

 ### Dimunitives/Hypercoristics

 Dimunitives are an important part of the Lithuanian language.
 They can: